Members of chambers have extensive experience of advising on and litigating environmental law issues, including:

 EWHC 2981 (Admin)

-Jason Coppel QC and Stephen Kosmin successfully acted for Ofgem and BEIS in a challenge to a decision to require a homeowner applying for accreditation under the Domestic Renewable Heat Incentive Scheme to provide a second energy performance certificate.
+Jason Coppel KC and Stephen Kosmin successfully acted for Ofgem and BEIS in a challenge to a decision to require a homeowner applying for accreditation under the Domestic Renewable Heat Incentive Scheme to provide a second energy performance certificate.

 UBB Waste Essex Ltd v Essex County Council